 Discover the Beauty

-I have fond memories of family trips to the lakes of Fermanagh as a child, heading out on the water with my granddad in his little boat, fishing for trout and exploring the islands.
+I have fond memories of family trips to the lakes of Fermanagh as a child, heading out on the water with my grandad in his little boat, fishing for trout and exploring the islands.
 It felt like another world, an adventure and being here again takes me back to those times.
 The pace slows, the people somehow just seem friendlier, the grass a little greener, Fermanagh has a magical, almost medicinal property that leaves you feeling refreshed.

 Our local host, Terry McCartney, certainly agrees.
 He's ready to show Eunan Sweeney, his guest from County Leitrim, the best of the Lakelands.
 Both men are photographers, so the beauty of Fermanagh is the perfect canvas.